mtlynch/logpaste/README.md

 Some notes:

-* After you initialize your datastore, remove the `CREATE_NEW_DB` line.
+* After you run your container for the first time, remove the `CREATE_NEW_DB` line.
-* Only run one Docker container for each S3 location, as LogPaste can't sync writes across multiple instances.
+* Only run one Docker container for each S3 location
+  * LogPaste can't sync writes across multiple instances.

-## Run with custom site settings
+### With custom site settings

 LogPaste offers some options to customize the text for your site.
 Here's an example that uses a custom title and subtitle: